-LID Publishing is committed to responsible book publishing and upholding the values of collaboration and entrepreneurship that foster an inclusive and diverse community of authors, readers and employees.
+LID Publishing is committed to responsible book publishing and upholding the values of our community of authors, readers and employees.

 Vision for Literacy Business Pledge 2018

 As UK business leaders, we know that low literacy undermines our economic competitiveness and sustainability and creates obstacles to a fairer society.

 Research for Read On.
 Get On. estimated that if every child left primary school with the reading skills they need, our economy could grow by more than Â£30 billion by 20251 .
 Businesses are also concerned about young peopleâ€™s basic skills, with nearly a third of employers saying that are not satisfied with young peopleâ€™s literacy and use of English.
 As the UK prepares to leave the European Union, these skills will become more important as we forge new economic alliances in a competitive global market.

 Literacy is also an issue of social justice.
 Adults with functional literacy earn 16% more than those without, and in the UKâ€™s most deprived wards up to 35% of the adult population lack the literacy skills expected of an 11-year-old.
 These adults lack the confidence and skills to help their children with reading and writing and struggle to help them learn the skills they need to succeed.

 Despite 20 years of government efforts to improve social mobility in England, the Social Mobility CommissionÂ recently highlighted the significant achievement gap between our countryâ€™s richest and poorest children.
 At the current rate of progress it will take 15 years before all children are school ready by the age of five, and it will take a staggering 40 years before the attainment gap between the rich and poor at that age is closed.